TheOdinProject/curriculum/javascript/organizing_your_javascript_code/webpack.md

 1. **Image files we reference in our HTML template, e.g. as the `src` of an `<img>`**

    We need to install and tell Webpack to use something called `html-loader`, which will detect image file paths in our HTML template and load the right image files for us.
-Without this, `./odin.png` would just be a bit of text that will no longer reference the correct file once we run Webpack to build into `dist`.
+Without this, a `src` like `./odin.png` would just be a bit of text that will no longer reference the correct file once we run Webpack to build into `dist`.
 Let's install it:

    ```bash
    npm install --save-dev html-loader